 Comparative negligence can negatively affect the amount of damages awarded in a personal injury claim.
-If the plaintiff is deemed partially responsible, the amount discounted from their claim is measured based on the court’s determination of fault.
+If the plaintiff is deemed partially responsible, the amount discounted from their claim is measured based on the court’s determination of fault

 For example, a plaintiff would have a difficult time earning damages if they were heavily intoxicated and ran into the street without warning.
 Courts will determine comparative negligence based on reasonable considerations.
 There are 3 comparative negligence categories:

 - Pure Comparative Negligence.
 When a plaintiff or “victim” is deemed responsible for most or 90% of the accident, they are only able to recover 10% of their damages.
+California is a Pure Comparative Negligence State and usually allows the plaintiff to at least recover a partial claim.

 - Modified Comparative Negligence 1.
 States like Colorado and Maine will NOT grant any rewards if the plaintiff is deemed exactly 50% liable for the accident.